 The Compensation Committee conducts an annual risk assessment of our compensation policies and practices for employees, including those related to our executive compensation program.
 As part of the risk assessment, the Compensation Committee reviews our compensation program for design features that have been identified as having the potential to encourage excessive risk-taking.
 Based on this review, the Compensation Committee has determined that, for all employees, our compensation program does not encourage excessive risk.
-The Compensation Committee, with the assistance of independent advisors, intends to continue on an on-going basis a process of reviewing our compensation policies and program to ensure that our compensation program and risk mitigation strategies continue to discourage imprudent risk-taking activities.
+The Compensation Committee, with the assistance of independent advisors, intends to continue a process of reviewing our compensation policies and program to ensure that our compensation program and risk mitigation strategies continue to discourage imprudent risk-taking activities.

-2022 CEO to Median Employee Pay Ratio
+2023 CEO to Median Employee Pay Ratio

 In accordance with SEC rules, the Company is required to determine the ratio of the CEO's annual total compensation (under the Summary Compensation Table definition) to that of the Company's median employee.
-Set forth below is the annual total compensation of our median employee, the annual total compensation of Mr. Soultz and the ratio of those two values for the year ended December 31, 2022:
+Set forth below is the annual total compensation of our median employee, the annual total compensation of Mr. Soultz and the ratio of those two values for the year ended December 31, 2023:

-- The annual total compensation of the employee identified as the median employee of the Company (other than our CEO) was \$68,663.46; The annual total compensation of Mr. Soultz as disclosed in the Summary Compensation Table above was \$8,594,799.05; and - The ratio of the annual total compensation of Mr. Soultz to the annual total compensation of our median employee was 125.1
+- · The annual total compensation of the employee identified as the median employee of the Company (other than our CEO) was \$68,433 - The annual total compensation of Mr. Soultz as disclosed in the Summary Compensation Table above was \$8,391,150 and - The ratio of the annual total compensation of Mr. Soultz to the annual total compensation of our median employee was 122.6.

-In determining the median employee for 2022, we used our employee population as of December 31, 2022, and, in accordance with SEC rules, excluded the CEO to arrive at the median employee consideration pool.
-We then measured compensation for this population based on gross wages for the period January 1, 2022 to December 31, 2022.
-We also annualized gross wages for those employees who were not employed for the full January 1, 2022 to December 31, 2022 period.
-International employee pay was converted to U.S. dollars using the applicable exchange rates at the close of business on December 31, 2022.
+In determining the median employee for 2023, we used our employee population as of December 31, 2023, and, in accordance with SEC rules, excluded the CEO to arrive at the median employee consideration pool.
+We then measured compensation for this population based on gross wages for the period January 1, 2023 to December 31, 2023.
+We also annualized gross wages for those employees who were not employed for the full January 1, 2023 to December 31, 2023 period.
+International employee pay was converted to U.S. dollars using the applicable exchange rates at the close of business on December 31, 2023.

-We calculated 2022 annual total compensation for our median employee using the same methodology that we use to determine our CEO's annual total compensation for the Summary Compensation Table.
+We calculated 2023 annual total compensation for our median employee using the same methodology that we use to determine our CEO's annual total compensation for the Summary Compensation Table.